-Trade unionist and former Labour peer May Blood dies aged 84
+May Blood: Trade unionist and former Labour peer dies aged 84

 - Published